Exploring Costa Rica's Rainforests

 Wednesday, July 3, 2024

-Each year, Science students have the chance to enhance their studies by exploring new destinations.
-Recent graduate Daniel Dudziak (BSc '24) took advantage of this opportunity, embarking on a field course trip to Costa Rica for one final adventure with the university.
-Led by Dean Chris Houser, Dudziak and a group of students explored lush rainforests and sandy beaches, zipped through the treetops, and trekked the trails around a volcano, all while studying emerging issues in ecology, hydrology, and geology.
-Continue reading to learn more about his adventure!
+Each year, Science students can enhance their studies by exploring new destinations.
+Daniel Dudziak (BSc '24) and Olivia Clay took advantage of this opportunity, embarking on a field course trip to Costa Rica for an exciting experience with the university.
+Led by Dean Chris Houser, Dudziak and Clay explored lush rainforests and sandy beaches, zipped through the treetops, and trekked the trails around a volcano while studying emerging issues in ecology, hydrology, and geology.
+Continue reading to learn more about their adventure!

 Day 1: Wildlife and city sights